waok8s/waok8s/wao-core/README.md

 ## Description

-This repository contains CRDs and libraries for WAO.
+This repository contains CRDs, controllers and libraries for WAO.
 They are intended to be used with [wao-metrics-adapter](https://github.com/waok8s/wao-metrics-adapter), [wao-scheduler](https://github.com/waok8s/wao-scheduler), etc.

 ## Getting Started